clr-cera/Quartz/README.md

 ## Plugin Creation
 ### Client Plugin
-Every Client Plugin will be scaned for two functions.
+Every Client Plugin will be scaned for one function and a list.
 - commands()
 The first function is commands(), this is the necessary header of any commands function:
 ```python